ovenbits-ingredients/responsive_pie/README.md

 This is using serve, so that the designers on our team can get going faster without figuring out rails, etc :)

-This project has compass, for the reset and utilities/mixins, although the latter isn't being used in this implementation yet.
-That's for you to develop in your specific project (or rip it out if you don't need it).
+This project has compass, for the reset and utilities/mixins.
+Rip out whatever you don't need.
 I recommend keeping the reset stuff in there regardless, since the responsive template and grid stylesheets are depending on the reset.

 There is a view helper ruby file that has a lot of the layout helpers configured in there.
 If you look in the helper file, you'll see that some things need to be uncommented once this project's contents are permanently living in your rails app (serve doesn't include a lot of the rails helpers needed for my helpers to function properly, so they're commented out).
 It should be pretty self explanatory if you read through the comments in the helper file.

+When you're ready for this in your rails app, move the view helpers file to your application helper file, move the stylesheets to your asset pipeline (or whatever you're using) and as long as you use `@import` syntax and not sprockets, everything should be good to go.

 The stylesheet setup!